cgrok/cr-async/docs/api-reference.md

 # Api Reference

-Here you can see stuff
+The following section outlines the api of crasync.

 ## Client
-Represents the connection to the api
+Represents the connection to the api, this class is used to interact with cr-api.com

 #### Parameters

 ##### **session** (*Optional[aiohttp.ClientSession]*)